roschmsi/tsjepa/README.md

 frequencies.
 Proposed by Zhou et al. for time series forecasting, we adapt the model for time series classification.

 ## Training
-Please check out the directory ==/slurm== with a variety of scripts to train the models on a SLURM-compatible compute system.
-In options.py you can see which parameters can be set for each training run.
+The folder `slurm/` contains scripts to train the models on a SLURM-compatible compute system.
+Check out `options.py` to gain an overview of the training parameters.

-The models are specified with the options "--model_name".
-Supervised models can be trained for two tasks: 'classification' and 'forecasting'.
-Unsupervised models can be pretrained by specifying the task "pretraining" and finetuned by specifying one the two supervised tasks.
-Finetuning a model requires to load a pretrained model "--load_model" and set the flag "--finetuning".
+To train a model, you have to provide the `model_name`.
+Supervised models can be trained for two tasks: `classification` and `forecasting`.
+Unsupervised models can be pretrained by specifying the task `pretraining` and finetuned by selecting one the two supervised tasks.
+Finetuning a model requires to load a pretrained model with `--load_model` and set the flag `--finetuning`.
-To use a patched input, we set the flag "--use_patch" and specify the patch_len as well as the stride.
+To use a patched input, please set the flag `--use_patch` and specify `--patch_len` and `--stride`.

 ### Pretraining
-The pretraining of our MAE for time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be started as follows:
+The pretraining of our MAE for time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be initiated as follows:

 ```bash
 python3 main.py \